karlbennett/MyApplication/README.md

 The reason you may want to do this is so that you can keep your Android projects in line with the rest of your Java projects.
-Also this Maven project is of course by it's nature much simpler than the Gradle project and will also build faster, provide a much more conventional/predictable structure, and be less prone to the build script degradation of a Gradle project.
+Also this Maven project is of course by it's nature much simpler than the Gradle project and will also build faster, provide a much more conventional/predictable structure, and is less prone to the build script degradation of a Gradle project.

 ### Prerequisites